Advocacy

 To assist you in the crafting of your message, below are several informational bullet points that may be helpful.
 Please feel free to personalize your message.
 Stories of lived experience can offer a particularly powerful perspective to our elected officials.

-• As a result of increasing housing costs, fluctuating food prices, and the end of the expanded Child and Dependent Care Tax Credit, requests for emergency food assistance remain high and show no sign of abating.
+• As a result of extremely high housing costs, fluctuating food (and other necessities) pricing, and loss of the expanded Child and Dependent Care Tax Credit, requests for emergency food assistance continue to increase annually.

-• Currently, the Anne Arundel County Food Bank is providing an average of 48,000 instances of service every month.
+• Currently, the Anne Arundel County Food Bank is providing an average of 50,000 points of service every month, up from an average of 48,000 at this time last year.

 People standing around a table as a man signs a document